TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillsKit.md

 #### Event Handlers

 > A Skill Service implement Event Handlers
-> Event Handlers defines how a Skill will behave
+> Event Handlers defines how a Skill will behave when the user triggers an event